VATSALVARSHNEY108/B.O.I.-MARK-2/docs/SELF_OPERATING_INTEGRATION_GUIDE.md

 ## 🎯 Overview

-The self-operating computer is now **fully integrated** into the VATSAL ecosystem!
-This means AI can autonomously control your computer using vision, seamlessly working with all other VATSAL modules.
+The self-operating computer is now **fully integrated** into the BOI ecosystem!
+This means AI can autonomously control your computer using vision, seamlessly working with all other BOI modules.

 ## ✨ What's New